 While HCV 4 includes much more than just drinking water (as indicated in the definitions and guidance above), there are not datasets available for consistent identification of all HCV 4 throughout the assessment area.
-Therefore, the following risk assessment will consider the entire assessment area to have potential for occurrence of HCV 4.
+Therefore, the following risk assessment will consider the entire assessment area.